deconz-community/deconz-docker/README.md

 </details>

 ## Issues and Contributing

+If you run into image-specific issues, please open an issue in this repository.
+Contributions are welcome, and for smaller ideas or questions it is often helpful to discuss in an issue first.

 - Issues: <https://github.com/deconz-community/deconz-docker/issues>
 - PRs welcome; for small questions, opening an issue first can be faster.